le-incroyable1-dev/le-incroyable1-dev/README.md

 - 👋 Hi, I’m Aurav
 - 👀 I’m interested in problem solving techniques and mathematics.
 Occasionally, I go for creative stuff like game development.
-- 🌱 I’m currently learning how to code efficiently and improve game designs.
+- 🌱 I’m currently learning how to code efficiently.
-- 💞️ I’m looking to collaborate on a 2D multiplayer game project on Unity3D.
 - 📫 You can reach out to me through my linkedIn.

 <!---